 What are the potential consequences if corporate America fails to fully embrace the idea of aligning executive compensation with performance?

-Fair Pay, Fair Play gives powerful guidance on what levels of pay are appropriate for the performance delivered.
+To this day, six year’s after it’s initial publication, Fair Pay, Fair Play gives powerful guidance on what levels of pay are appropriate for the performance delivered.
 If this guidance is followed, we can avoid the ‘heat and light’ from perceived excessive pay, and may be able to avoid the increased frictional costs of greater government intervention.
 My view is that such convergence can potentially lead to a better economic result overall.